tahini/lttng-utils/README.md

 # lttng-utils
 This repository contains helper scripts to record traces with LTTng for many common use cases.

+### Requirements

+This scripts requires the following packages to run:

+  * lttng
+  * python3
+  * python3-yaml
+  * python3-setuptools (for installation, not needed if running from directory)

 ### Install

 To install the helper script and profiles, run the setup script